top of page

 There is no right or wrong answer here but somewhere between four to six colours is ideal.
 My Brand Palette Framework uses five colours to ensure your brand palette will both function and achieve your desired aesthetic.

-1. Primary colour: something you know will appeal to your target audience
+1. Signature colour: something you know will appeal to your target audience

 3. Tint (light) or Shade (dark) of one of those colours